lucendio/lecture-devops-infos/content/tutorials/allocate-machine-in-cloud.md

 ## Deliverables

-* OpenTofu code
+* source code
-* a single `./terminal.log` file containing all command invocations and their output
+* `terminal.log` file showing the commands and their output used to carry out the tasks

 ## Solution: AWS